Karl L. Schultz: United States Coast Guard

 Schultz has served as Director of Operations (J3), United States Southern Command in Doral, Florida where he directed joint service military operations across the Caribbean Basin, Central and South America.
 Prior flag officer assignments were Commander, Eleventh Coast Guard District, where he was responsible for multi-mission operations from California to Peru, and Director of Governmental and Public Affairs at Coast Guard Headquarters in Washington, D.C., where he was responsible for external engagement with Congress, the media, and inter-governmental entities.

 Schultz assumed the duties as Commander, Coast Guard Atlantic Area in August 2016.
 As commander, Schultz oversaw Coast Guard rescue and recovery efforts for hurricanes Harvey, Irma, Maria, and Nate in 2017.

 Commandant of the Coast Guard

 On March 8, 2018, Homeland Security Secretary Kirstjen Nielsen announced that President Donald Trump intended to nominate Schultz for the position of Commandant of the United States Coast Guard, succeeding Admiral Paul F. Zukunft.
 His nomination and promotion to admiral was confirmed by a voice vote of the United States Senate on May 9, 2018.
 Schultz relieved Zukunft on June 1, 2018.

-His tenure as commandant ended on June 1, 2022, and he retired later that day.
+In June of 2018, the House of Representatives launched an 18-month investigation into the culture of the Coast Guard, stemming from whistleblowers who alleged sexual assault, racism, bullying, and retaliation.
+At the conclusion of the two committee joint inquiry, called Righting The Ship, Congress concluded that the Coast Guard top brass had bullied and retaliated against an active duty female professor at the Coast Guard Academy.

+On December 12, 2019, in an unprecedented move, Schultz refused to appear before Congress at the Righting The Ship hearing to answer questions about the culture of abuse and cover up.
+Several media outlets and members of Congress in the House and Senate communicated their frustration about the culture of the Coast Guard set by leaders at the top.